-Note the standard charts on moduli of curves or configuration spaces of maps come with such compatible systems of versality regions, by construction.
-In fact, any versal family admits such a compatible system, essentially by the defining property of versality.
+The standard charts on moduli of curves or configuration spaces of maps come with such compatible systems of versality witnesses.
+(In the typical differential-geometric approaches of constructing moduli, such as the polyfold approach we follow here, this is true by definition/construction of the moduli spaces.
+In algebro-geometric settings, it is instead a theorem about the versality of the standard deformation of the node.)

-It should be clear from the above discussion that a compatible system of versality regions determines a coordinate corner structure: the cosheaf $\mathfrak{n}$ is the cosheaf of nodes, and the compatible system of versality regions is the data of the exponential maps.
+It should be clear from the above discussion that a compatible system of versality witnesses determines a coordinate corner structure: the cosheaf $\mathfrak{n}$ is the cosheaf of nodes, and the compatible system of versality witnesses is the data of the exponential maps.